mikeferguson/buildbot-ros/README.md

  * Docbuild - are built and uploaded to the master.
 Currently triggered nightly.
 In the future, a more elegant way of locating files correctly should be used.

 ##Comparison with ROS buildfarm
+Buildbot-ROS uses mostly the same underlying tools as the ROS buildfarm. _Bloom_ is still used to create gbp releases. _git-buildpackage_ is used to generate debians from the _Bloom_ releases, using _cowbuilder_ to build in a chroot rather than _pbuilder_. _reprepro_ is used to update the APT repository.

 ###Major differences from the ROS buildfarm:
  * Buildbot is completely configured in Python.
 Thus, the configuration for any build is simply a Python script, which I found to be more approachable than scripting Jenkins.
  * Currently, we build source and binary debians for an entire repository, which can consist of several packages and a metapackage, as one job per ROS/Ubuntu distribution combination.